 Spin "The Theory of Everything" by Donald Antrim (Oct.
 1997, p.
 72).

 New York Times "Of America as a Splendid Junk Heap" by Michiko Kakutani (Sept.
 16, 1997) p.
 B1, B7.
 With a big color photo of DeLillo in front of a shop in the Bronx.
 There's a little reproduction of the photo on the front page.
-A glowing review: "a dazzling, phosphorescent work of art."
+A glowing review.

 Village Voice Literary Supplement, "National Enquirer: Don DeLillo Gets Under America's Skin" by Andrew O'Hagan (Sept.
 16, 1997, pp. 8-10).